About

 Hi, my name is Ashlynn.
 I am a graphic designer at Purple Maiʻa and help with branding and marketing for Motherwit Co.
 We are still trying to find our footing when it comes to brand style and identity but we’ll get there eventually!
 My main goal is to create eye-catching, enjoyable, and emotionally engaging content to reach out to all the island mamas and families who need help with their nutrition during and after pregnancy.

-Lauren Finley Jacob, Kitchen Boss
+Lauren Finley Jacob, Herbalist Advisor

 *In her poem, "Sons," Haunani Kay-Trask wrote, "I am slyly / reproductive: ideas / books, history / politics, reproducing / the rope of resistance / for unborn generations."